HL7/fhir-us-ndh/input/pagecontent/resourceRelationship.md

 </figure>
 <br />

-#### All Resource Relationships 2
+#### All Endpoint Resource Relationships
-All resources reference the Endpoint resource.
+Every resources can reference the Endpoint resource, but if we diagram that above, the chart becomes difficult to read.
+The inter-connectivity with various other resources and the Endpoint Resource, is listed below.
 <figure>
     {% include RelResource2.svg %}
     <figcaption></figcaption>